carbonblack/carbon-black-cloud-sdk-python/docs/device-control.rst

     SanDisk Cruzer Dial 4C530000110722114075
     PNY USB 2.0 FD 07189613DD84E242

-Now we'll select one of these devices and crrate an approval for it.
+Now we'll select one of these devices and create an approval for it.

 ::